primaryobjects/chatskills/readme.md

 ## Create an Intent

 Skills are made up of intents.
 This is where input from the user is matched against an array of utterances.
 When a match is found, that intent is executed.
-The intent usually results in a response, although it can also result in storing data in a variable.
+An intent can output a response by calling ```res.say('hello')```.

 Here's an example of creating a new intent, named "predict".